CloudAIEngineer/sentiment-analysis-sqs-lambda/README.md

 ### Lambda Functions:
 - **ProcessFile**: This function extracts feedback from the uploaded file and sends it to SQS for further processing.
 - **ProcessFeedback**: This function processes feedback from SQS and performs sentiment analysis using AWS Comprehend and stores the sentiment result in DynamoDB.
+- **ExportFeedback**: Exports unprocessed feedback from DynamoDB to a CSV file, adds a `month` field, uploads it to S3, and marks entries as exported.

 ## Resources:
 - **DynamoDB Table**: Stores review data and sentiment analysis results.